|The Frankfurt-Tipp rating:|

 |Original title:||A glimpse inside the mind of Charles Swan III|

-The successful graphic designer Charles Swan III (Charlie Sheen) has enjoyed life to the full so far.
-But when he meets the attractive Ivana (Katheryn Winnick), his days as Bad Boy seem to be finally over.
-It's just too bad that Ivana doesn't really like Charles' busy past and after she discovers one of her photos in the drawer with the pictures of all his exes, that's reason enough for her to leave Charles.
-He then falls into a deep crisis, which transports his car into a strange pool and himself to the hospital.
-There he begins to question his previous life and embark on a search for a deeper meaning in his life.
-With the help of stand-up comedian Kirby (Jason Schwartzman), his manager Saul (Bill Murray) and his sister Izzy (Patricia Arquette) Charles hopes not only to get his life back in order, but also to win Ivana back at the end of his self-discovery trip&.hellip;
+Success-addled graphic designer Charles Swan III (Charlie Sheen) has enjoyed life to the fullest so far.
+But when he meets the attractive Ivana (Katheryn Winnick), his bad boy days seem well and truly over.
+But when Ivana meets the attractive Charles (Katheryn Winnick), his bad boy days seem to be over for good.
+Too bad Ivana can't really get along with Charles' busy past and after she discovers one of her photos in the drawer with the pictures of all his exes, this is reason enough for her to leave Charles.
+He then falls into a deep crisis that sends his car into a strange pool and himself to the hospital.
+There he begins to question his life so far and to embark on a search for a deeper meaning in his life.
+With the help of stand-up comedian Kirby (Jason Schwartzman), his manager Saul (Bill Murray), and his sister Izzy (Patricia Arquette), Charles hopes to not only get his life back on track at the end of his self-discovery trip, but also win Ivana back.

-At the beginning you just want to really like the movie, you want to interpret into the bizarre moments a genius that you recognize, but don't understand.
-Here one is sent to be led to believe in a claim where in reality only complete nonsense can be found.
-So it's hardly surprising that the film received the worst rating of all time in a sneak preview in a Frankfurt cinema.
-Despite the many good intentions and the great talent of all involved, even with the best will in the world there can be no other rating for this work than "a Charlie Sheen fan only worth seeing to a very limited extent, even for the most hardened of Charlie Sheen fans"!
+Even at the beginning, you desperately want to like the film, want to read some genius into the quirky moments that you recognize but don't understand.
+Cleverly, one is led to believe in pretensions, where in reality there is nothing but outright nonsense to be found.
+So it's not surprising that the film got the worst rating ever in a sneak preview in a Frankfurt cinema.
+Despite the many good intentions and the great talent of all involved, there can be no other rating for this work, even with the best will in the world, than a very conditionally worth seeing even for die-hard Charlie Sheen fans!